-The amount and quality of observational follow-up directed towards a given GRB afterglow is affected by terrestrial timescales in many ways.
-Observatories are geographically clustered (most large optical facilities are located in Hawaii, the western United States, Chile, or the Canary Islands) and the time of day a burst explodes (as well as its location) affects which observatories can follow it and how quickly.
-Seasonal weather patterns also influence the likelihood of whether a given facility is able to follow-up a GRB (and, if so, how effectively).
-On longer timescales, other factors may come into play: interest in GRB follow-up among different observational groups has both waxed and waned over Swift's lifetime, while ground-based facilities important to GRB follow-up have been commissioned (e.g. GROND, RATIR, GTC, Xshooter) and decommissioned (e.g., PAIRITEL, LOTIS) over the same period.
+The amount and quality of observational follow-up directed toward a given GRB afterglow are affected by terrestrial timescales in many ways.
+Observatories are geographically clustered (most large optical facilities are located in Hawaii, the western United States, Chile, or the Canary Islands), and the time of day a burst explodes (as well as its location) affects which observatories can follow it and how quickly.
+Seasonal weather patterns also influence the likelihood of whether a given facility is able to follow up a GRB (and, if so, how effectively).
+On longer timescales, other factors may come into play: interest in GRB follow-up among different observational groups has both waxed and waned over Swift's lifetime, while ground-based facilities important to GRB follow-up have been commissioned (e.g., GROND, RATIR, GTC, X-shooter) and decommissioned (e.g., PAIRITEL, LOTIS) over the same period.

-In Figure $1a \cdot c^{23}$ we plot the redshift completeness as a function of calendar year, calendar month, and UT hour.
+In Figures $1(a)-(c)^{22}$ we plot the redshift completeness as a function of calendar year, calendar month, and UT hour.
 While the trends are weak, at least some clear signatures are evident.
-First, the redshift completeness peaked in the early years of Swift (40% between 2005-2009) but has fallen since then (27%) since 2010), probably because follow-up of "routine" bursts has become less common over the years and also because of smaller allocations of time to rapid-response spectroscopy.
-This trend is large enough that a year cut significantly improves the redshift completeness of the sample; restricting ourselves to older bursts also has the benefit that the large amount of time elapsed has provided more opportunity for previous host-galaxy campaigns to acquire ground-based data.
-We therefore restrict the base sample to events in the five-year 2005-2009 period.
-(Some post-2009 events are later included under a separate criterion; 3.7)
+First, the redshift completeness peaked in the early years of Swift (40% between 2005 and 2009) but has fallen since then (27% since 2010), probably because follow-up of "routine" bursts has become less common over the years and also because of smaller allocations of time to rapid-response spectroscopy.
+This trend is large enough that a year cut significantly improves the redshift completeness of the sample; restricting ourselves to older bursts also has the benefit that the large amount of time elapsed has provided more opportunity for previous host galaxy campaigns to acquire ground-based data.
+We therefore restrict the base sample to events in the fiveyear period 2005-2009.
+(Some post-2009 events are later included under a separate criterion; see Section 3.7.)

 A seasonal effect may also exist; the redshift completeness drops significantly between January and March (26%) compared to the rest of the year (35%).
-We investigated whether this dependence may be different for Northern and Southern hemisphere bursts and found the trend to be present in both data sets.
-Despite the strength of this effect we elected not to cut on it, since the complementary benefits are less clear than for the other cuts employed.
+We investigated whether this dependence may be different for northern and southern hemisphere bursts and found the trend to be present in both data sets.
+Despite the strength of this effect, we elected not to cut on it, since the complementary benefits are less clear than for the other cuts employed.
 Nevertheless, considering the impact observed despite the crudeness of a raw seasonality cut, the trend we observed here provides good reason to consider more specific cuts, based on actual weather conditions at various sites, in the future.